Please find below important information about school applications, our budget and the performance of our pupils.

 The atmosphere of the school is that of partnership and togetherness, with the community spirit being nurtured carefully through the involvement of the local community.
 On meeting the children you immediately sense the warmth of the welcome as you are surrounded by smiling faces eager to show you their work and share their achievements.
 New children are immediately looked after and encouraged to grow by other willing children – there is a real sense of community as the children seek to learn together for the future.

 We are proud of the friendly atmosphere here, which is enhanced by the help and involvement we receive from parents and the wider village community.
-Many parents support the curriculum voluntarily (holding reading conferences or helping at after-school clubs) and the school responds by holding regular meetings and events for parents to feel included in their child’s early life – for example we have a Summer Fayre coming up soon - and there are lots of productions.
+Many parents support the curriculum voluntarily (holding reading conferences or helping at after-school clubs) and the school responds by holding regular events and workshops for parents to feel included in their child’s early life – for example, curriculum evenings, Christmas and Summer fairs and lots of productions.
 The Governing Body itself is community-oriented: it includes parents/ grandparents, ex-pupils and local employers.

 However, we want to get better and better, so we can be the best school in the world, so why not join us and help us in this journey?